stickies-v/bitcoin-devwiki/Addrman-and-eclipse-attacks.md

 If our node is behind a [proxy](https://github.com/bitcoin/bitcoin/blob/417f95fa453d97087a33d4176523ab278bef21a1/src/net.cpp#L1742-L1743) (or if the seeder [does not support service bit filtering](https://github.com/bitcoin/bitcoin/blob/417f95fa453d97087a33d4176523ab278bef21a1/src/net.cpp#L1763-L1767) over DNS), the seeders are treated as an [AddrFetch connection](https://github.com/bitcoin/bitcoin/blob/417f95fa453d97087a33d4176523ab278bef21a1/src/net.h#L174-L180).
 (For more on `AddrFetch` connections, see 4 below).
 Nodes will engage in the Bitcoin protocol handshake and addr gossip with the seeder.
 The connection will disconnect soon after.

 There are downsides to DNS seeding.
 DNS seeding leaks to the ISP that the node is a running bitcoin node.
 Also, DNS sources can provide useless or malicious addresses.
 Moreover, even if the DNS request results were cryptographically signed, developers are trusted not to attack nodes starting up in the future by, for example, relegating all newcomers to a separate network and taking advantage of them later.

+To prevent a single malicious seeder from dominating addrman by announcing large numbers of IP addresses, [the number of IPs each seeder can contribute is limited to 256](https://github.com/bitcoin/bitcoin/blob/086226d98ae8c194a0a38b2fbfffd0dc3773e879/src/net.cpp#L1685).

 3. Fixed seeds